dmouscher/nomic/rules-public.md

 ## 358

 A player in a current religion with more than 4 players becomes "The Jezus" (this is a title)
 This is determined by random(Discretion of random method is left to the admin)
+If the chosen player is not active it is rerolled with only the active players.

 ## 359